 III.
 Psychological First Aid (PFA) Required Training for Deployment.
-We require that you attend this program in person, however, if one is not scheduled near you – please click on the above link to review the slides.
+We prefer that you attend this program in person, however, if one is not scheduled near you – here is a link to a very comprehensive Psychological First Aid online course.

 This course deals with principals and techniques of dealing with people in the midst or immediate aftermath of disaster.
 These practices are designed to reduce the initial distress caused by traumatic events, and to foster adaptive functioning and coping.
 The course aims to foster an understanding that disaster survivors, and others impacted by such events, will experience a broad range of reactions (e.g. physical, psychological, cognitive, spiritual).
 Some of these reactions will cause sufficient distress for the individual and may be alleviated by support from compassionate and caring disaster responders.